What if My Baby Isn't Born by My Due Date?

 What happens if my due date comes and goes, and my baby still shows no signs

-Only 5% of women deliver on their estimated due dates, and many first-time mothers find themselves waiting up to 2 weeks after their due date for their baby to arrive.
+Very few pregnant women deliver on their estimated due dates.
+Many first-time moms find themselves waiting up to 2 weeks after their due date for their baby to arrive.

-If you do not go into labor within a week of your due date, your doctor may recommend you have a nonstress test, which monitors fetal heart rate and movement to see how the baby is doing.
+If you don't go into labor within a week of your due date, your doctor may recommend a nonstress test.
+This monitors fetal heart rate and movement to see how the baby is doing.
 Talk to your doctor to find out more about this test.